 One look at Savannah Brown‘s channel will offer up quite a few videos regarding her battles with mental health.
 There are many videos where she openly discusses her experiences with eating disorders and anxiety, even writing Skinny Girls Bleed Flowers about the romanticisation of EDs.

-One of the more vocal mental health advocates on YouTube is Dodie Clark, who through the use of her second channel and social media has shared her struggles with depression, anxiety and depersonalisation.
-Through using doddlevloggle as a sort of diary, Dodie has shown viewer the ups and downs she’s had as a result of her struggles with mental health, from different treatment plans to interactions with those around her.
+One of the more vocal mental health advocates on YouTube is Dodie Clark, who through the use of her second channel and social media has shared her struggles with depression, anxiety, and depersonalisation.
+Through using doddlevloggle as a sort of diary, Dodie has shown viewers the ups and downs she’s had as a result of her struggles with mental health, from different treatment plans to interactions with those around her.

-Calum McSwiggan isn’t just an LGBTQ+ rights advocate, he’s also here to help break away the stigma around mental health.
+Calum McSwiggan isn’t just an LGBTQ+ rights advocate, he’s also here to help break away the stigma around mental illness.
 Not only has Calum shared his own experience with depression, but he also posts videos that allow viewers to see they’re not alone in their struggles.

 One of Calum’s videos on depression explains to viewers the lies your brain tells you when you’re suffering from it.
 When it comes from someone who has experienced it firsthand, it gives viewers a sense that they’re not alone and that recovery is something that’s possible.

 With an increased societal pressure for people to have the “perfect” body, there have been more instances of people being diagnosed with eating disorders.
 Often, the desire to be thin begins to take its toll on the brain and play with underlying issues, such as OCD, depression, and anxiety.
 That’s why it’s so important to see those who have entered recovery, like Grace F. Victory.